-The cost of textbooks has become a significant barrier to student success and learning.
-The goal of the KU OER Grant Initiative is to support the adoption, adaption, and creation of open educational resources (OER) by KU faculty/instructors and encourage their use at KU to positively impact students.
-Faculty/instructors may apply for up to $5000 to implement OER in their courses.
-General information about OER is available at http://guides.lib.ku.edu/oer.
+The cost of textbooks is a significant barrier to student success and learning.
+The goal of the KU Libraries’ OER Grant Initiative is to encourage and support the use of open educational resources (OER, for more information see http://guides.lib.ku.edu/oer) by KU instructors to positively impact students.
+Instructors may apply for up to $5,000 to implement OER in their courses.

 Individuals, teams, and departments/programs may submit proposals describing a project to:

 - Adopt an existing open textbook (or other educational resource); up to $1,000

 - Adapt existing open educational resources to your instructional needs; up to $2,500